cntools/rawdraw/README.md

 ## Usage on Linux
 ### Prerequisites

-Firstly, make sure you have the necessary packages and libraries installed:
+Firstly, make sure you have the necessary packages and libraries installed.

 To install on **Debian/Ubuntu**:
 ```